tensorflow/tensorflow/tensorflow/docs_src/performance/performance_models.md

 Gradient aggregation across the server can be done in different ways:

-* Using standard tensorflow operations to accumulate the total on a single device (CPU or GPU) and then copy it back to all GPUs.
+* Using standard TensorFlow operations to accumulate the total on a single device (CPU or GPU) and then copy it back to all GPUs.
 * Using NVIDIA NCCL, described below in the NCCL section.